flee598/SBN/index.md

 For quick plotting I have generally used [ggraph](https://www.data-imaginist.com/2017/ggraph-introduction-layouts/) with the `tree` layout.
-As far as I can tell, the `tree` algorithm doesn’t play nice with a downstream directed network, and therefore for plotting purposes you need to reverse the network to an upstream directed one and it works fine.
+As far as I can tell, the `tree` algorithm doesn’t play nice with a downstream directed network.
+Therefore, for plotting purposes you need to reverse the network to an upstream directed one and it will work fine.
 It is a bit fiddly, but I haven’t found any simple “out-of-the-box” alternative as of yet.
 Another option is to generate your own node coordinates (as OCNet does), but I haven’t gotten around to implementing that.

 ``` r
 # Illustration of plotting an SBN using ggraph